nveldt/GenMeanDSG/README.md

 # GenMeanDSG
-Code and experimental results for the general mean densest subgraph problem
+Algorithmic implementations and code for experimental results from the paper

+The Generalized Mean Densest Subgraph Problem
+Nate Veldt, Austin Benson, Jon Kleinberg
+KDD 2021